 In this case Sequel allocates less memory than Active Record even when all columns are selected, despite Active Record’s lazy loading.
 So memory-wise maybe it’s not so dangerous to move to Sequel after all :slightly_smiling_face:

-Steve almost 6 years ago
+Steve over 6 years ago

 Steve